 Old Wykehamist, Matthew Arnold, wrote, “Culture is the pursuit of total perfection by means of getting to know the best which has been thought and said in the world.”

 He could as well have been describing Div.
 Div is our unique programme of general cultural studies.
-In these lessons, boys engage with a wide range of subjects, from English Literature to Ancient History to the History of Science.
+In these lessons, pupils engage with a wide range of subjects, from English Literature to Ancient History to the History of Science.
 Lessons are often discussion-based, and Div is not bound by the examined curriculum.
 Teachers who take Div (referred to as ‘Div dons’) are drawn from the whole range of academic departments.
-As boys progress through the school, the direction of study is often steered towards their own academic interests.
+As pupils progress through the school, the direction of study is often steered towards their own academic interests.

 “Think of Div as ‘All you need to know about anything you want’ and you pretty much have it.”